 Follow these rules to ensure you have a good plot

 Is it your dream to become a best-selling author?
 Have you spent countless afternoons daydreaming about selling a million copies?
 If so, you probably have the motivation it takes to write a great novel.
-However, every great novel has a good plot, full of suspense and endless ups and downs.
+Every great novel has a good plot, full of suspense and endless ups and downs.
 If you want to hit the big time with your novel, you will need to focus on your plot structure.
-While we can't provide a formula for a guaranteed best-seller, we can offer a few basic plot rules that can ease your journey down that road toward a good plot.
+While we can't provide a formula for a guaranteed bestseller, we can offer a few basic plot rules that can ease your journey down that road toward a good plot.

 Plot Rule 1: Create a plot skeleton

 A plot outline will help you choose a complication and the steps to resolve it.
 This is the plot.
 Your character must want or need something and be prevented from getting it.
 This is the complication.
 How do they get it?
 This is the story.
 Once your character figures out how to get what they want, well, there's your plot.
 Remember, outlining your plot in advance won't limit your creativity, but rather ensures a good plot—one that doesn't stray too far off topic.